onflow/docs/docs/evm/guides/vrf.md

 ## Read More

 For further details on Flow’s randomness and secure development practices, check out the [Flow Randomness Documentation](https://developers.flow.com/build/advanced-concepts/randomness).
+You can also view an exammple in both Solidity and Cadence of a [cointoss implentation](https://github.com/onflow/random-coin-toss/tree/add-solidity-impl) using the VRF.

 _This documentation was contributed by Noah Naizir, a community developer._